josephbeuysmum/Dertisch/README.md

 			key_ = FZKey(self)
 			closet_ = FZModelClassCloset(self, key: key_)
 		}
 	}

+And adding your own functionality in looks like this:

+	protocol SomeProxyProtocol: FZModelClassProtocol {
+		mutating func someFunction(someData: Any)
+	}

+	extension SomeProxy: SomeProxyProtocol {
+		...
+		mutating func someFunction(someData: Any) {}
+	}

 `key_`, `closet_`, and `closet` are properties which allow dependencies to be injected by `FZRoutingService`, whilst simultaneously ensuring they are locked privately inside thereafter, and only available to - in this case - `SomeProxy`. `key_` and `closet_` are forced unwrapped vars so that `self` can be injected into them at initialisation.^^^